-- (3) In the event that the submittal is denied, the applicant may have the decision reviewed by Village Board. - (4) The smallest practical area of land shall be exposed at any one time during the project. - (5) When land is exposed during development, the exposure shall be kept to the shortest practical period of time; - (6) To protect areas in excess of one acre exposed for a period over two weeks during development, the following controls shall be applied: - (a) Temporary vegetation, mulch, geotextiles, and/or emulsion shall be provided as needed to prevent soil erosion.
-Application of these materials shall be by approved equipment. - (b) On areas that will be exposed for short periods of time (daily) where weather conditions are conducive to airborne soil particles, a construction fence shall be installed, as directed by the SMO. - (c) On areas such as temporary roadways, when dry conditions prevail, the contractor shall be required to apply water or take other measures as required to prevent dust during daily construction activities. - (7) Sediment basins, debris basins, silting basins, silt fencing, or silt traps shall be installed and maintained to remove sediment from runoff waters on lands undergoing development. - (8) Permanent final vegetation and structures shall be installed as soon as practical in the development. - (9) The development plan should be fitted to the type of topography and soils so as to create the least erosion potentials. - (10) Wherever feasible, natural vegetation should be retained and protected. - (11) In areas of proposed fill, all existing vegetation and other organic material, including the root mat, shall be removed prior to placement of fill.
-The material shall be disposed of in an appropriate off-site facility, or processed for reuse on site in a manner that will not be conducive to adverse effects of decomposition, such as the production of odors or of concentrations of noxious or explosive gases, or the creation of unstable subsurface conditions.
-The proposed method of on-site processing and reuse shall be specified in the permit application and may require certification by a licensed professional engineer as a safe and effective means of disposal. - (12) No vegetation or other waste materials shall be buried on the site. - (13) All fill placed on the site shall be as free of organic material as is practicable. - E. Deposit, performance of site work; inspection.
+- be provided as needed to prevent soil erosion.
+Application of these materials shall be by approved equipment. - (b) On areas that will be exposed for short periods of time (daily) where weather conditions are conducive to airborne soil particles, a construction fence shall be installed, as directed by the SMO. - (c) On areas such as temporary roadways, when dry conditions prevail, the contractor shall be required to apply water or take other measures as required to prevent dust during daily construction activities. - (7) Sediment basins, debris basins, silting basins, silt fencing or silt traps shall be installed and maintained to remove sediment from runoff waters on lands undergoing development. - (8) Permanent final vegetation and structures shall be installed as soon as practical in the development. - (9) The development plan should be fitted to the type of topography and soils so as to create the least erosion potentials. - (10) Wherever feasible, natural vegetation should be retained and protected. - (11) In areas of proposed fill, all existing vegetation and other organic material, including the root mat, shall be removed prior to placement of fill.
+The material shall be disposed of in an appropriate off-site facility or processed for reuse on site in a manner that will not be conducive to adverse effects of decomposition, such as the production of odors or of concentrations of noxious or explosive gases or the creation of unstable subsurface conditions.
+The proposed method of on-site processing and reuse shall be specified in the permit application and may require certification by a licensed professional engineer as a safe and effective means of disposal. - (12) No vegetation or other waste materials shall be buried on the site. - (13) All fill placed on the site shall be as free of organic material as is practicable. - E. Deposit, performance of site work; inspection. - (1) To ensure that the site work is performed in accordance with the controls of this article, before obtaining approval the applicant shall deposit with the Comptroller of the Town of Colonie a cash escrow as set forth in the fee schedule adopted by the Town Board by separate resolution.

-- (1) To ensure that the site work is performed in accordance with the controls of this chapter, before obtaining approval, the applicant shall deposit with the Village Clerk-Treasurer of the Village of Menands a cash escrow as set forth in the fee schedule adopted by the Village Board by separate resolution. - (2) Said site work shall be performed and completed in accordance with the approved plan and schedule of vegetation removal and disposal, grading, construction operation and erosion control methods on file with the Building Department at the time of issuance of the approval. - (3) Upon completion of the site work set forth in the plan, the applicant will request the Building Department to inspect the work; upon approval of the site work, the Department will direct the Village Clerk Treasurer to release all of the applicant's money deposited pursuant to Subsection E(1) above. - (4) Upon the failure of the applicant to perform the site work in accordance with the site plan submitted as aforesaid, the Village of Menands and/or its agents shall be permitted to enter upon the premises and complete the necessary site work and charge the cost of the site work to the funds on deposit with the Village Clerk-Treasurer pursuant to Subsection E(1) above, and the Village Clerk-Treasurer shall be authorized to pay any charge or charges approved by the Bureau of Engineering without further approval of the applicant.
-If the Village should undertake completion of any site work upon the applicant's failure to do so, any sums remaining on deposit with the Village Clerk-Treasurer after completion of said site work shall be returned to the applicant.
+- (2) Said site work shall be performed and completed in accordance with the approved plan and schedule of vegetation removal and disposal, grading, construction operation and erosion control methods on file with the Department of Public Works Bureau of Engineering at the time of issuance of the approval. - (3) Upon completion of the site work set forth in the plan, the applicant will request the Bureau of Engineering to inspect the work; upon approval of the site work, the Bureau will direct the Town Comptroller to release all of the applicant's money deposited pursuant to Subsection E(1) above. - (4) Upon the failure of the applicant to perform the site work in accordance with the site plan submitted as aforesaid, the Town of Colonie and/or its agents shall be permitted to enter upon the premises and complete the necessary site work and charge the cost of the site work to the funds on deposit with the Town Comptroller pursuant to Subsection E(1) above, and the Town Comptroller shall be authorized to pay any charge or charges approved by the Bureau of Engineering without further approval of the applicant.
+If the Town should undertake completion of any site work upon the applicant's failure to do so, any sums remaining on deposit with the Town Comptroller after completion of said site work shall be returned to the applicant.

-§ 143-8.
+§ 190-80.
 Maintenance, inspection and repair of stormwater facilities.